shopware/helm-charts/README.md

 # Disclaimer

-This Shopware Helm chart is currently in an experimental phase and is not ready for production use.
+All Shopware Helm charts are currently in an experimental phase and are not ready for production use.
 The services, configurations, and individual steps described in this repository are still under active development and are not in a final state.
 As such, they are subject to change at any time and may contain bugs, incomplete implementations, or other issues that could affect the stability and performance of your Shopware installation.

-Please be aware that using this Helm chart in a live environment could lead to unexpected behavior, data loss, or other critical problems.
-We strongly recommend using this Helm chart for testing and development purposes only.
+Please be aware that using Helm charts in a live environment could lead to unexpected behavior, data loss, or other critical problems.
+We strongly recommend using these Helm charts for testing and development purposes only.

 By using this software, you acknowledge that you understand these risks and agree not to hold the developers or maintainers of this repository liable for any damage or